ppipada/flexigpt-app/docs/requirements/prompt_templates.md

   - `CreatedAt` - first insertion (immutable).
   - `ModifiedAt` - last structural change (body, tags, pre-processors).
   - Enabling / disabling _does not_ rewrite `ModifiedAt`; use `EnabledAt` if UI needs it.

+- Built-in

+  - Every Bundle and PromptTemplate object returned should mark if it is builtin or not.
+  - The flag is server controlled.
+  - When `isBuiltIn == true` the object can only be enabled/disabled, everything else is read-only.

 ## 4 API surface (REST, JSON)